 Now a days many people file their own Income Tax Return (ITR) in lieu of taking service of CA or tax consultant.
-But a no. of persons make some very common mistakes while filing ITR.
+But a number of persons make some very common mistakes while filing ITR.
 Here we have provided a list of common mistakes so that people can avoid them.

 - Not claiming TDS